 Following the PCH south allowed us a day to crawl along Laguna Beach with the locals as they headed out for a Sunday beach day.

 Our final stop was a quiet few days on Catalina Island.
-It was as beautiful as anticipated, both in the main Avalon port and the more isolated Two Harbours port.
+It was as beautiful as anticipated.
+We loved the change to explore both in the main Avalon port and the more isolated Two Harbours port.

-We finished our trip with a longer resort stay just outside if San Diego.
-From here we could enjoy the resort pools, beach and water craft.
+We finished our trip with a longer resort stay just outside of San Diego.
+From here we enjoyed the resort pools, beach and water craft.

-It was a short drive north to visit the beaches of La Jolla and have yet one more opportunity to see Sea Lions on the beach.
-We wandered the downtown area of San Diego and spent hours enjoying the waterfront floating museum.
+It was a short drive north to visit the beaches of La Jolla.
+It gave us yet one more opportunity to see Sea Lions on the beach.
+We wandered the downtown area of San Diego.
+And spent hours enjoying the waterfront floating museum.
 The trip out to Coronado Island provided us another view of San Diego.

 It was an amazingly scenic drive travelling the PCH for 4 weeks with great views of nature at every turn.
 We visited some of the most picturesque towns on the West Coast.
 The seafood was plentiful and fresh!